atomisthq/docs/docs/index.md

-While often our Atomist bot can guide you through the proper workflow, perhaps you are interested in working with the Rug CLI, looking for a little more help to get started with Atomist, or doing something more advanced like writing your own Editor.
+While often our Atomist bot can guide you through the proper workflow, perhaps you are interested in working with the Rug CLI, looking for a little more help to get started with Atomist, or doing something more advanced like writing your own editor.
 If that is what you're looking for, you're in the right place.

 ## Just get me going *right now*: Quick Starts